TAX COLLECTORS & HARLOTS BELIEVED

 How is it that the tax collectors and harlots “went to work” in the Lord’s “vineyard,” after believing John the Baptist?
 It wasn’t by talking about it, or preaching, as far as we know.
 It was by “repenting” or “changing” the focus of their minds and hearts, which were the Lord’s “vineyard.”
 Meanwhile, the “talkers” and preachers of the people, the chief priests and elders, to whom Christ is speaking here (cf. Mt 21: 23), kept talking as they did, and preaching their own way, deaf to God’s voice in their midst.

 Let me be less concerned about “talking the talk” today, and more concerned about “walking the walk,” by re-focusing, first, on God’s voice in my heart.
 Let me gratefully accept my place, amidst those of us who are the tax collectors and harlots, who “go into the kingdom of God before” those of us who just sound or look like we’re going there.
-“Remember me, Lord,” however “un-righteous” my life may sound or look today, “when You come into Your kingdom.”
+“Remember me, Lord,” I pray quietly in my heart today, “when You come into Your kingdom.”